ritik5446883/8-bit-Wallace-Tree-Multiplier-with-MAC-Module/README.md

 ![Partial Product Diagram](./images/partial_product.jpg)

-Each block in the Partial Product Generator consists of an array of 8 AND gates, which generate the partial products from $A_i \cdot B_0$ to $A_i \cdot B_7$.I have used 8 such blocks to generate the partial products for all 64 combinations of the input bits.
+Each block in the Partial Product Generator consists of an array of 8 AND gates, which generate the partial products from $A_i \cdot B_0$ to $A_i \cdot B_7$.
+We have used 8 such blocks to generate the partial products for all 64 combinations of the input bits.

 ---